robotframework/robotframework/doc/userguide/src/ExecutingTestCases/TestExecution.rst

 If a test suite has a setup, it is executed before its tests and child suites.
 If the suite setup passes, test execution continues normally.
-If it fails, all the test cases the suite and its child suites are marked failed with a message :msg:`Setup of the parent suite failed.`.
+If it fails, all the test cases the suite and its child suites contain are marked failed.
 The tests and possible suite setups and teardowns in the child test suites are not executed.

 Suite setups are often used for setting up the test environment.
 Because tests are not run if the suite setup fails, it is easy to use